Components are reusable UI elements in a design system that helps to create consistent, intuitive experiences across products.

 Menu is a small floating panel used to display a list of actions or navigational items.

-Modal is a dynamically rendered element that floats above the rest of a page's content.
-It can be especially useful for interstitials that require additional user feedback.
+Modal is a dynamically rendered element that floats above the rest of a page's content, requiring user interaction before returning to the main application.

 Navbar is a flexible and extensible, horizontally stacked component intended for major blocks of navigation links.